Want to explore secret places in Thailand? Don’t worry about Thailand & book Best Thailand Packages with Wizfair Travel.

 The key highlight is the umbrella farm, alongside craft shops, the selling of umbrellas, and paper items, where artisans and women can look out for the umbrellas.
 In a mounting line set-up, you can visit all stations, from the smallest parts to fully assembled parts, the drawing station, sundry stations, and the finished product are ready to be shown at craft stores, with green lawns laden with shining, colored shades of all sizes.

 If you want to live in a fruit style, head towards Baanphasawan, a high-quality resort with 100 fruit, vegetable, and plant avoids.
-Durian, an exotic fruit originally from Thailand, has only seed bank in the resort and fruit orchards.
+Durian, an exotic fruit originally from Thailand, has only a seed bank in the resort and fruit orchards.
 This property of 80 hectares with nebulous mountains around it is a nice place for botanical enthusiasts.

 The resort is located at the end of a highway off the main road, more than 18 miles from the nearest city, a small market village near the Myanmar border, which has no tourist services.
 Once in the resort, guests are nevertheless able to sleep in fully stocked homes such as colossal pineapples, dragonfruit orchards, durian, mangosteen, mushroom, and bamboo, all of them surrounded by vergers.